lockbook/lockbook/docs/README.md

 ## Cross Platform

 Native support for: Linux, macOS, iOS, iPadOS, Android, and Windows.
 We capture the essence of each device / platform.
-This means a scriptable cli on linux, and Apple Pencil support for our iPad app.
+This means a scriptable CLI on Linux and Apple Pencil support for our iPad app.

 ## Install a client